12 Years a Slave 2013

 What year does Solomon Northup's story begin?

-Discover the awards and nominations received by 12 Years a Slave.
-Explore the history of 12 Years a Slave and its cast and crew.
+Discover all the awards and nominations received by 12 Years a Slave, from Oscars to film festival honors.
+Learn how 12 Years a Slave and its cast and crew have been recognized by critics and the industry alike.

 86th Academy Awards 2014